NXPHoverGames/GitBook-AIM/Dataset.md

 {% hint style="warning" %}
 Teams need to devide the images into train,val and test categories themselves and then create suiatble folders and edit this yaml file
 {% endhint %}

+## Unlabbled data set

+The below links conatins all the images that can be used in training of your model to detect the Traffic Light to be used in AIM Grand finale.

+Unlabbled data set for red/green light - [Traffic_Light_Imahes](https://drive.google.com/file/d/1yABED6JG6RhJK6PuLO4kyX2o93KiAB4Y/view?usp=drive_link).

+{% hint style="warning" %}
+The link contains 1700+ red lights and 700+ green light images.
+We recommend all participants only to train model for red traffic light and consider it an extension of stop sign.
+{% endhint %}